DIY Himalayan Salt Soap Bar That Lathers Beautifully

 some soaps

 So you are probably thinking that this salt soap bar is going to be a very scratchy soap bar.
-But nothing could be farther than the truth as the salt melts away on contact with the warm water, leaving behind a Himalayan salt bar that’s lusciously soft and creamy with only a mild exfoliation.
+But nothing could be farther than the truth.
+As the salt melts away in warm water, it transforms into a lusciously soft and creamy bar with only a gentle exfoliating feel.

 The only problem with adding salt to a bar of soap is that salt has a tendency to stop the soap from foaming up.
 So we have to choose oils that have a high foaming capability, and nothing foams better in cold processed soap than coconut oil.